 An effective organizational change management plan not only ensures employees are prepared for go-live, but it also ensures that they continue to improve their individual and team performance in the weeks and months after go-live.
 This incremental investment in time and money after go-live has returns that exceed the investment multiple times over.

 If you’ve already gone live, we recommend conducting an ERP system usage audit using pre-defined KPIs to track system usage and identify risk areas, such as strong change resistance among employees.
+Increasingly, organizations are measuring the people side of change because they need to demonstrate the value-add of applying change management to their ERP projects or business transformations.
+There are change management metrics you can use to measure OCM success.

 We worked with a manufacturing client that was having user adoption problems with its Epicor rollout.
 Some of the client’s departments had completely abandoned the software and reverted back to their legacy processes, so the implementation was at risk of failing.